Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 add_controller!(window, shortcut_controller)
 ```

 Where `window` is the top-level window.
-Note that `ShortcutEventController` does not have any signals to connect to it automatically listens for shortcuts depending on which `Action` we added.
+Note that `ShortcutEventController` does not have any signals to connect to it.
+Instead, it automatically listens for shortcuts depending on which `Action` we added.

 This mechanism is far more automated than having to manually check from within a `KeyEventController` signal handler if the current combination of buttons should trigger a shortcut action.
 This is why `ShortcutEventController` should be preferred in situations where we do not care about individual key strokes.